Multi-instrumentalist, singer and songwriter Benji Kirkpatrick was born to folk

 luminaries John Kirkpatrick and Sue Harris in the summer of 1976 whilst they were

 Immersed in many genres of music through his roots he was always picking up

 different instruments and trying them on for size.
 However the arrival of an electric

 guitar in his life sealed his fate and Benji began listening to 50's Rock n' Roll, before

-His song writing talent was acknowledged early when a song he penned for his first band
+His song writing talent was acknowledged early when a song he penned for his first

-with the essence of English traditional music at their heart.
+across the globe with the essence of English traditional music at their heart.

 Within a year Seth Lakeman's album 'Kitty Jay', which featured Benji, was nominated for the Mercury prize.
 As a member of Seth's